 Expectations and visions aren’t the same.
 Vision is just an idea about the future.
 It gives you hope.
 It tells you what life could be in the future.
 When you have a book idea, that is a vision too.
 But vision never gives you a deadline.
 It can’t guarantee it would make you successful.
 It never even asks you to execute it!

 The choice is yours.

 A vision is a vision.
 It has no purpose.

 Vision guarantees nothing.
 If you choose to accept the vision, do it without any expectations.
 If not, you will find yourself complaining that your vision doesn’t bring you what you want.
 Because vision always brings you something valuable, but what it brings you may not be what you expect to receive.

 An expectation, on the other hand, is a belief.
 It’s a belief that you can execute the vision by a certain time.
 It’s a belief that your vision is going to change your life for the better.
 Vision has nothing to do with these.
 We are the ones who put expectations on our vision.

 When you are expecting something from yourself, you are actually projecting yourself into the future.
 You have an ideal image of where you want to be, but you are not there yet, so you get frustrated easily.
 It’s created by your non-acceptance of the now.
 You rather be there in the future, then be here now in the present.

 I tell you one secret about creativity: I have no control over it.
 Just because I’m a writer and I can write 1,000 words today.
 It doesn’t mean that I will write 1,000 words tomorrow.

-Goals are great.
-It gives you a direction to move towards to.
+Having goals is great.
+It gives you a direction to move towards.
 It provides you with a measurement of your progress.